Good Practice Toolkit

 Download and read ACFID’s PMEL Guidance tool from the resources section below for further guidance on developing planning, monitoring, evaluation and learning frameworks and tools that meet this requirement.

-• Policy, statement or guidance document committing the Member to monitoring, evaluation and learning across the whole organisation.
+• Policy, statement or guidance document committing the member to monitoring their development and humanitarian initiatives.

-• Monitoring and evaluation framework, tools, templates or approaches that consistently show evidence of monitoring and evaluation in practice
+• Monitoring framework, tools, templates or approaches that consistently show evidence of monitoring in practice.

 Guidance